-To help inspire your entries for the Timothy Corsellis Prize, explore the context of Second World War Poetry, and find out more about the ten poets featured in this year’s competition.
+Explore the context of Second World War Poetry, and find out more about the ten poets featured in the Timothy Corsellis Prize.

 At the start of WWI, rousing patriotic poems like Jessie Pope’s ‘Who’s for the Game?’ were still popular and widely published: “Who would much rather come back with a crutch / Than lie low and be out of the fun?”
 It’s hard to imagine such thoughts being aired these days.